-"Single room occupancy housing (SRO)" means a building wherein nine (9) or more rooms are offered for rent and where rooms, individually or collectively, do not constitute separate dwellings.
-Each room is without a kitchen, but access must be provided to a shared cooking and eating facility.
-Each room may have provision for counter-top appliances and refrigerator.
+"Single room occupancy housing (SRO)" means a building wherein five (5) or more rooms are offered for rent and where rooms, individually or collectively, do not constitute separate dwellings.
+Each room is without a kitchen, but may have provision for counter-top appliances and refrigerator.
 The toilet/bath may be private or shared with other room(s).
 SRO developments are designed to be occupied by long-term residents on a monthly or longer basis.
-For calculating residential density, four SRO rooms are equal to 1 dwelling unit with fractions rounded up.
+SRO developments are permitted outright in all residential zones that permit multi-unit development.
+In each case, density standards of the zone shall determine number of units allowed.